What We Do

 DAR Lesson Plans

 Through our Educational Resources Committee, DAR provides original lesson plans for the K-12 community that are rich in content that focus on America, its history, government, heritage, genealogy, as well as related language and/or math topics.
-These lesson plans are provided for teachers and other groups to use for educational purposes only and can be found on this Lesson Plan Webpage of the NSDAR website or contact our chapter regent using our Contact Us form.
+These lesson plans are provided for teachers and other groups to use for educational purposes only and can be found on this Lesson Plan webpage of the NSDAR website or contact our chapter regent using our Contact Us form.

-are provided including the American History Essay Contest which is open to all grade 5-8 students in public, private, or parochial schools, and in registered home-study programs.
+Essay contests are provided including the American History Essay Contest which is open to all grade 5-8 students in public, private, or parochial schools, and in registered home-study programs.
 The theme varies each year but relates to a character — such as Paul Revere — or an event in American history.
 The Christopher Columbus Essay Contest is open to all grade 9-12 students.
 Since 1996, the NSDAR has joined with the National Italian American Foundation to sponsor an annual national essay contest on Christopher Columbus.
 The essay topic changes annually and the contest runs during a school year.

 Junior American Citizens